 The Bread and Roses Strike in Lawrence (1912), the Boston police strike (1919), and the Massachusetts trials, appeals and execution of Nicola Sacco and Bartolomeo Vanzetti (1921)

-Clarification Statement: Local stories such as the Bread and Roses Strike, Boston Police Strike and the Sacco Vanzetti trial provide evidence of the tensions of the time in Massachusetts.
+Clarification Statement: Local stories such as the Bread and Roses Strike, Boston Police Strike, and the Sacco Vanzetti trial provide evidence of the tensions of the time in Massachusetts.

-Describe the multiple causes (fall in stock market prices, restrictive monetary and trade policies) and consequences of the global depression of the 1930s (unemployment, decline of personal income, support for social and political reform, decline in trade).
+Describe the multiple causes (e.g., fall in stock market and commodities prices, restrictive monetary and trade policies, post-war reparations and debt) and consequences of the global depression of the 1930s (e.g., widespread unemployment, decline of personal income, support for social and political reform, decline in trade, the rise of fascism), including consideration of competing economic theories that explain the crisis (e.g., insufficient demand for goods and services [Keynesianism] vs. insufficient supply of money [monetarism]).
+(See also United States History II standards 1-12 on economics.)

-Gather, evaluate, and analyze primary sources (economic data, articles, diaries, photographs, audio and video recordings, songs, movies, and literary works) to create an oral, media, or written report on how Americans responded to the Great Depression in the United States.
+Gather, evaluate, and analyze primary sources (e.g., economic data, articles, diaries, photographs, audio and video recordings, songs, movies, and literary works) to create an oral, media, or written report on how Americans responded to the Great Depression.

-Explain how John Maynard Keynes’s theory of the circular flow of income may be used to describe the rise and fall of the American economy during the 1920s and 30s.

-Clarification statement: Students should explore the question, How did markets, tariffs, banking policies, drought, subsidies, and government policies work before, during, and after the Stock Market Crash of 1929?

-Using primary sources such as campaign literature, news articles/analyses, editorials, and radio/newsreel coverage, analyze the important policies, institutions, trends, and personalities of the New Deal Era (e.g., Presidents Herbert Hoover and Franklin D. Roosevelt, Eleanor Roosevelt, Frances Perkins, Huey Long, Charles Coughlin, Charles Lindbergh).
-Students may research any of the following policies , institutions, or trends as an example:
+Using primary sources such as campaign literature, news articles/analyses, editorials, and radio/newsreel coverage, analyze the important policies, institutions, trends, and personalities of the Depression era (e.g., Presidents Herbert Hoover and Franklin D. Roosevelt, Eleanor Roosevelt, Frances Perkins, Huey Long, Charles Coughlin, Charles Lindbergh).
+Students may research and complete a case study on any one of the following policies , institutions, or trends:

 the Federal Deposit Insurance Corporation